Jenkins operational best practices

 Standard-sized non-production environments aren’t intended to handle long periods of high load.
 Most infrastructure components in this package size operate with a burst configuration, allowing for increased performance during limited periods.
 However, if these environments are under heavy load for an extended duration, the components will eventually run out of “burst credits” and throttle until the load decreases and the credits can replenish over time.
 When an instance is throttled, its CPU performance is capped at 20%.
 Consequently, the instance may struggle to complete standard tasks, resulting in the following common symptoms:

-• Deployment-related steps in the Deploy_Scheduler pipeline may encounter issues due to insufficient processing capacity.
+• Deployment-related steps in the Deploy_Scheduler pipeline may encounter issues because of insufficient processing capacity.

 • Job execution durations in your APM may sharply increase, or you may encounter RabbitMQ broken pipe exceptions.